mihai2014/combinatorics-loto-5-40/README.md

 For retrieve solution, just comment go() procedure and activate interpret().

 cover() gives all c6 that have at least 4 common numbers with c5 chosen above.

+* intersect2.py is equivalent to  intersect.py, except that not using matrices, just lists

+Select m, execute go(), then comment go and uncomment display_matrix() and/or cover() to see the solutions and how many intesections of 4 numbers there are with c6